![]() |

 (Apache::GzipChain allows to compress the output on the fly.)

-, allows you to chain
+Apache::Filter, like Apache::OutputChain, allows you to chain

 stacked handlers.
-It's not very different from Apache::OutputChain
+It's not very different from Apache::OutputChain,

 except for the way you configure the filters.
 A normal configuration

-would be the following:
+with Apache::Filter would be the following:

 This accomplishes some things many CGI programmers want: you can

-output SSI code from your Apache::Registry
+output SSI code from your Apache::Registry scripts, have it parsed

-, and then compressed with Apache::Gzip
+by Apache::SSI, and then compressed with Apache::Gzip (see

 Apache::Gzip